AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `host_listings_count`, number of Airbnb listings of that host.

-    + `host_verifications`, the verification chanels.
-Example: ['email', 'phone', 'reviews'].
+    + `host_verifications`, a collection within square brackets, such as ['email', 'phone', 'reviews'].
 The verification process also helps to ensure that Airbnb and guests have someone who they can hold responsible in the event that a problem arises with a booking.

     + `host_has_profile_pic`, dummy for the host including a picture in his/her profile, with a few missing values.